Chak De! India: Casting

 Although Salman Khan was initially signed for the lead role, he later withdrew due to creative differences with director Shimit Amin.
-Shah Rukh Khan (who had originally declined due to a scheduling conflict with Farhan Akhtar's Don (2006)) was later confirmed as Kabir Khan.
-Khan accepted the role partly because he used to play hockey in college: "I feel hockey as a sport has been monstrously neglected in our country.
-I used to play the game during college.
-In fact, I was quite a good hockey player.
-So the role was a lot like going back to my past."
+Shah Rukh Khan (who had originally declined due to a scheduling conflict with Karan Johar's Kabhi Alvida Naa Kehna and Farhan Akhtar's Don) was later confirmed as Kabir Khan.
+Khan accepted the role partly because he used to play hockey in college.
 Some media sources called the actor's role offbeat, since it departed from his usual romantic image and included neither lip synched songs nor a single female lead.

 Casting of the 16 actresses as the hockey players took over six months.
 Amin described the process as "very, very difficult" and "very strenuous because the requirement was they had to play – and act".
 A four-month training camp was held where the girls learned the rules of the game, took acting lessons and followed a strict diet; safety precautions were also taken.
-According to Amin, "Learning hockey is very tricky unlike, say, football.
-You have to know how to hold the stick, how to maneuver it, so it doesn't look fake on screen ...
-For those who were originally players, we had to make sure they were able to act as well.
-The dialogue was weighty; it isn't frivolous.
-It has to be delivered with a certain tone, in a certain manner".
-The actors, including Khan and the rest of the supporting cast, participated in a number of rehearsals and script readings before principal photography began.
+According to Amin, it was "tricky" to teach the actors how to play hockey, and those who were hired because they were hockey players, had to learn how to act.
+Some of the actors, such as Chitrashi, Sandia, and Raynia, were cast because they were hockey players.